mgsx-dev/gdx-gltf/README.md

 	}
 	ext {
         ...
-        gltfVersion = 'master-SNAPSHOT'
+        gltfVersion = '-SNAPSHOT'
     }
 }
 ```

-Add dependency in your core project (replace master-SNAPSHOT by latest release to use a stable version) :
+Add dependency in your core project (replace -SNAPSHOT by latest release to use a stable version) :

 ```
 project(":core") {